 Young people challenge themselves and build creativity

 Silver Arts Award, a Level 2 qualification on the Qualifications and Credit Framework (QCF).
 It has two units – Unit 1: arts practice and Unit 2: arts leadership.
 Doing Silver involves achieving an arts challenge, reviewing arts events, researching artists and arts organisations, and delivering an arts leadership project with other people.

 Young people need to plan their work with an adviser and keep a record by creating their own Arts Award portfolio.
 Young people can pick their own style of portfolio – this could be a diary, video, website blog – or something different altogether.
-Silver is available to young people aged 11 to 25.
+Silver has been designed for young people aged 14 to 25.

 There are no entry requirements or set time limit for completing Silver Arts Award.